 Why Miles Beyond is out of print and new copies of the book are only obtainable via this site.

 In late 2006, Watson-Guptill Publications, who published the hardback version of Miles Beyond in 2001 and the paperback version in 2003, rather than embark on a new print-run, offered me a "print on demand" service.
 This meant that the book would be printed in small amounts as demand arose.
 Given that the company had done a poor job of promoting and distributing the book, I decided to take the alternative option, which was to buy part of the remaining stock and allow the book to go out of print so that the rights revert back to me.
-As a result, I'm now selling the book via this web site for roughly the equivalent of the prices Amazon used to charge for new copies.
-You may be able to find the book in some places at a breakdown price, but please bear in mind that these were books dumped on the market by the publisher and that I don't receive a penny/cent from these sales.
-So if you want to support the author, rather than big buck companies, buy your signed copy here!
+As a result, I'm now selling the book via this web site, of recent for prices well below the cheapest prices that Amazon sellers charge for new copies, plus you get to support the author, rather than big buck companies.
+So buy your signed copy here!

 "Miles Beyond is a fabulous piece of work.
 I now want a permanent reference copy to check out when I'm playing the music.
 It's already helped me to better understand On The Corner and I'm looking forward to listening again to all the others, with added perception and understanding.
 For me, you've achieved for Miles' music the same as Ian MacDonald did for The Beatles with his book Revolution In The Head."